 Ideal for beginners who are just learning the language or for intermediate students who have learned some Greek but are unsure of their accents, this handy resource avoids theory and concentrates on taking the learner through the essentials in a natural sequence and reinforces learning by means of simple exercises.

-From the author of the magisterial History of New Testament Lexicography, here comes an eminently useful and practical tool on Greek accents and ndash; for students, teachers, and editors alike.
-Highly recommended! – Andreas J. Köstenberger, senior research professor of New Testament and biblical theology, Southeastern Baptist Theological Sem
+From the author of the magisterial History of New Testament Lexicography, here comes an eminently useful and practical tool on Greek accents -- for students, teachers, and editors alike.
+Highly recommended! -- Andreas J. Köstenberger, senior research professor of New Testament and biblical theology, Southeastern Baptist Theological Sem